hellmarbecker/blog/_drafts/druid-data-cookbook-counting-unique-visitors-for-overlapping-segments.markdown

 Or is there a better way?

-## Fast Approximation: HLL Sketches

-## Allowing Set Operations: Theta Sketches
+## Fast Approximation with Set Operations: Theta Sketches